The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Dimensions: Multiple sizes (typically 35–50cm).
 Distinguished by external pockets on front and sides.
 Military-inspired utility design.

 Market Position: Limited production.
-Collectors seek pristine examples.
-Premium: 140-180% retail.
-Often appears in neutral leathers and exotic skins.
+Premium: 140–180% retail.
+Often in neutral leathers and exotic skins.

 Birkin Shadow